-This rosewater pavlova is definitely a favourite of mine and, the combination of strawberries and watermelon infused with rosewater is an absolute must—this dessert is not just for the palate, it’s for the soul, something to be made with love for a very special occasion.”.
+This Rosewater pavlova is definitely a favourite of mine and, the combination of strawberries and watermelon infused with rosewater is an absolute must—this Rose water pavlova dessert is not just for the palate, it’s for the soul, something to be made with love for a very special occasion.”.
 Baking pavlova was something new for me and ever since I have discovered pavlova several years ago it brought my adoration to new heights.
 This is a recipe I have fallen in love with it.

 As I sit down to update my blog with the very last post of this year, I pat myself for running along this incredible journey so far.
 This year has been kind to me in many aspects.
 Professionally I have put my foot down and taken a plunge into the core aspect of the photography business and on personal side, it has been quite good too.
 I am happy with what I have at the moment and do hope that this coming year will be more exciting for me in terms of my professional career as a freelance photographer and stylist.
 Thanks to blogging world that basically opened the doors for me.